UNIZAR-30248-2019-MURCY/FrontEnd/README.md

 ### Expo

 A set of tools and services for building, deploying, and quickly iterating on native iOS, Android, and web apps from the same codebase.
-The tools we provide are the Expo client app, CLI, SDK, and Snack.
+The tools provided are the Expo client app, CLI, SDK, and Snack.
 The services are build, update, and notify.

-There are two ways to build a project with Expo, we call these workflows: you can use the **"managed"** workflow or the **"bare"** workflow.
+There are two ways to build a project with Expo: you can use the **"managed"** workflow or the **"bare"** workflow.

 With the **"managed"** workflow, you only write JavaScript and lean on the Expo SDK to give you access to your device capabilities and the Expo services to handle the heavy lifting of building your app binary and uploading it to the store, all without you touching Xcode or Android Studio.

-With the **"bare"** workflow, we also speed up your development with the Expo SDK and React Native, and you have full control over your iOS and Android projects.
+With the **"bare"** workflow, Expo also speeds up your development with the Expo SDK and React Native, and you have full control over your iOS and Android projects.

 ![project-lifecycle-workflow](https://docs.expo.io/static/images/project-lifecycle-workflows.png)